 Eligible applicants MUST declare that:

-- More than 50% of their annual income is gained from outbound and inbound tourism and travel activities
+- More than 50% of their annual income is from tourism and travel related activities from inbound and/or outbound travel

 Eligible applicants must operate in the following sectors:-